 It’s tough to describe the feeling of disbelief as you watch a wild gorilla happily devour the plant that, only five minutes prior, burned your skin due to slight contact with its unforgiving leaf.
-The Stinging Nettle plant is just one of the reasons for the area’s intimidating name, the Bwindi Impenetrable Forest.
+The stinging nettle plant is just one of the reasons for the area’s intimidating name, the Bwindi Impenetrable Forest.

 Located in the mountains of Uganda, this dense tangle of trees is home to many species, including about half of the world’s population of endangered mountain gorillas.
-It’s estimated that fewer than 900 mountain gorillas exist in the world.
-Catching a glimpse of these rare, endangered beasts in their natural habitat is an awe-inspiring experience.
+It’s estimated that fewer than 1050 mountain gorillas exist in the world.
+Catching a glimpse of these rare, beasts in their natural habitat is an awe-inspiring experience.

-Visitors have the opportunity to hike and explore the forest to spend some quality face time with these smelly but beautiful creatures.
+Visitors have the opportunity to hike and explore the forest to spend some quality time with these smelly but beautiful creatures.
 Although the battle with the thick brush can last for several grueling hours, there’s no experience quite like this one.
 Walking and grunting among the gorillas is well worth the exhausting trek.